purcell/inheritenv/README.md

-However, there's a fairly common pitfall when Emacs libraries run background processes on behalf of a user: many such libraries run processes in temporary buffers that do not inherit the calling buffer's environment.
+However, there's a fairly common pitfall when Emacs libraries run background processes on behalf of a user: many such libraries run processes in temporary buffers that do not inherit the calling buffer's environment if it is set buffer-locally.
 This can result in executables not being found, or the wrong versions of executables being picked up.

 An example is the Emacs built-in command